ClaudiaFue/Midterm-Project/README.md

 main()

-* Links between the markdown pages.
 * One or more images that are hosted in the GitHub repo.
 * One or more images that are hosted elsewhere on the web.
-* A block of code.